Language-Research-Technology/ldaca-documentation/content/browsing-searching/filters/index.md

 <br>

+The number icons beside each filter indicate how many options are available for that filter, and the number icons beside each option within a filter indicate how many items are available for that option.
+For example, in the images above, there are four options under the _Collection_ filter, and there are 8098 items available with the Linguistic Genre _Narrative_.

 Once you have selected all the applicable filters, select the ___Apply Filters___ button.
-The top of the results section will show the filters that are applied, and these can either be removed individually or in bulk with the ___Clear Filters___ button.
+The top of the results section will show the filters that are applied, and these can either be removed individually by clicking the __×__ next to that filter or in bulk with the ___Clear Filters___ button.

 <br>